-Scott McKnight graduated with a degree in Architecture from The Ohio State University.
+Scott McKnight attended The Ohio State University for Architecture.
 He joined Kramer Engineers in 2014 as a Designer.
-Scott provides a blend of architectural and mechanical design skill; bridging the gap between form and function.
+Scott provides a blend of spatial and mechanical design skill; bridging the gap between form and function.
 He has the eye to be able to map out a plumbing network without disturbing a buildings’ aesthetics.
 His projects span Industrial Facilities, Commercial Spaces and Higher Education Facility design.

 Drafting & Design, Hocking College